66th NHK Kōhaku Uta Gassen: Staff

-Final Results & Ratings
+Final results and ratings

 Production

 Every year, representatives of each of the two teams in Kōhaku are announced between the 1st and 15 October, and the artists who will participate are disclosed in late November.
 However, this year, according to some news portals and Japanese newspapers reported, NHK had to delay the announcement of representatives after Tamori, renowned Japanese TV host, refused participation in Kōhaku.
 In response, NHK started searching for another representative.
 Rumors began to surface that Yoshihiko Inohara (V6) would serve as Tamori's replacement.
 Both representatives and participating artists were announced on November 26, the day the line-up is traditionally revealed.

 Haruka Ayase received the Championship Flag from guest judge Masato Sakai.